getodk/central-backend/docs/api.md

 * `POST`/`GET /backup`, will immediately perform a backup of the database and return the encrypted backup.
 * `POST`/`GET /projects/…/forms/…/submissions.csv`, which allows download of the root table (excluding repeat data) as CSV, without a zipfile.
 * `POST`/`GET /projects/…/forms/…/submissions.csv.zip` now allows `?media=false` to exclude attachments.
+* `GET /projects/…/forms/…/submissions/submitters` which returns submitter Actors for a given Form.

 ### ODK Central v1.0